How to use a computer mouse

 - Clicking with the mouse.

 - Opening a file or program.

 Before you can begin to use the mouse, it must be connected correctly to the computer and working.
 If you have a new computer and need help connecting the mouse, or the mouse is not working, see our steps on connecting and installing a mouse.

 Today's computer mouse consists of two buttons and a mouse wheel as shown in the picture below.
 By default, the left button acts as the left-click and is the default mouse button you use for most actions on the mouse.
 The right mouse button performs the right-click and gives you a menu or other options that are explained later.

 If you are left-handed, the mouse buttons can be switched.

 As far as the mouse wheel, it is used to scroll up and down and is also explained in further detail later in this document.

-A mouse generates movement by using one of two technologies.
-The first and most popular today is the optical mouse, which uses either LED or laser light to shine a light on a surface that is picked up by a camera to detect movement.
+A mouse generates movement by using one of two technologies: optical or mechanical.
+The most popular today is the optical mouse, which uses either LED or laser light to shine a light on a surface that is picked up by a camera to detect movement.
 The other and older technology is the mechanical mouse, which uses a ball and wheels to determine the movement of the mouse.

 Holding the mouse

-To hold the mouse, keep your thumb on the side of the mouse and your index finger on the left button and middle finger on the right button.
+To hold the mouse, keep your thumb on the side of the mouse, index finger on the left button, and middle finger on the right button.
 While holding the mouse relax your hand and make sure that your hand is straight with your arm.
 You should never have your wrist at an angle while using the mouse.